radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 [Question -- should we mention Kubernetes here?
 I know we built the k8s provider and now they maintain it but wondering how relevant it is to the post]

 ## How Maintaining a Radius-Bicep Forked Help Solve Extensibility Challenges (and Not)

-1. Bicep processes resources using a [`TypeSystem`](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem) with different providers.
-There is currently support for Azure, Kubernetes, etc but not custom providers like Radius or AWS.
-2. With a fork, we could define our own providers for [Radius and AWS](https://github.com/radius-project/bicep/tree/bicep-extensibility/src/Bicep.Core/TypeSystem).
-3. The structure of our providers is based off of the structure of the supported providers in Bicep.
-The difference is that we could now customize these providers to fit our needs, implementing logic like [method support](https://github.com/radius-project/bicep/blob/8af459c1d59eae9c2f5289b3d203df66288704cf/src/Bicep.Core/TypeSystem/Radius/RadiusResourceTypeProvider.cs#L50) and special behaviors on [properties](https://github.com/radius-project/bicep/commit/e5bcc4f3f21ba3ce8243f3814fb687738467246e)

 Bicep uses a [`TypeSystem`](https://github.com/Azure/bicep/tree/main/src/Bicep.Core/TypeSystem) to manage resources for different providers, such as Azure and Kubernetes.
 At the time, it didn't support custom providers like Radius or AWS.
 By forking Bicep, we were able to create our own providers for [Radius and AWS](https://github.com/radius-project/bicep/tree/bicep-extensibility/src/Bicep.Core/TypeSystem).
 This allowed us to add features such as [method support](https://github.com/radius-project/bicep/blob/8af459c1d59eae9c2f5289b3d203df66288704cf/src/Bicep.Core/TypeSystem/Radius/RadiusResourceTypeProvider.cs#L50) and special behaviors on [properties](https://github.com/radius-project/bicep/commit/e5bcc4f3f21ba3ce8243f3814fb687738467246e).
 Similar to how Bicep uses Azure type defintions mentioned earlier, we implemented a [generator](https://github.com/radius-project/radius/commit/e77b87838d3886a761c01725ad9fe491a2f0d5b7) that serialized Radius and AWS type definitions so they could be consumed by the Radius-Bicep compiler.